 We live in a culture that is addicted to speed.
 We eat fast, talk fast, work fast as we try to cram more and more in the day.
 And this is having dire consequences on our lives at home and at work.

-Why have we in the mortgage industry caught this disease called ‘speed’?
+Why have we caught this disease called ‘speed’?
 Why are we doing everything faster in the name of good customer service?
 And why have we peddled the idea that speed of service is the performance criteria by which customers judge us.
 Has anyone stopped to ask, “Do customers really want fast service?
 Or do they want good, attentive, thorough service?”

 If your business is running on speed, it is not sustainable.
 In the short term you will get results, but over the medium to long term, the bubble will burst.
 You and your team will get stressed and tired; absenteeism will rise.
 And that’s when you start seeing productivity drop AND worse still, you will start to lose good people.

 9 signs you are addicted to the stress of SPEED:

 Do you experience 3 or more of the following symptoms?

 - You find it difficult to sit and do nothing for more than 10 minutes.

 - You find it difficult to focus and listen to what the other person is saying.